InitialDLab/Simba/README.md

     - kNN join: `KNN JOIN`
 + Modified Zeppelin: **interactive visualization** for Simba.
 + Spatial-aware **optimizations**: *logical* & *cost-based*.
++ Native thread-pool for multi-threading.
 + **Spatio-Temporal** and **spatio-textual** data analysis (developing)
 + **Geometric objects** support (developing)

+**Notes:** *We are still cleaning source codes for some of our features, which will be released to the master and develop branch later.*

 Developer Notes
 ---------------